Planning a new baby in a blended family or stepfamily

 I let my stepson paint a mural in the baby’s room.
 I’m not sure what his one-week-old sister made of the Transformers looming over her cot, but it’s the thought that counts.

-As a couple, you can do a lot to help your other children adjust when you bring your new baby home.
+As a couple, you can do a lot to help children adjust when you bring your new baby home.
 Here are some ideas:

 For tips on getting sibling relationships off to a good start, you can read more about helping toddlers and preschoolers adjust to a new baby and helping older children and teenagers adjust to a new baby.

-Your former partner and extended family
+Your child’s other parent and extended family

 Other family members might not react in the way you expect.
-For example, grandparents who have been very helpful with one set of grandchildren might feel worried they’re too old to cope with future ones.
+For example, grandparents who have been helpful with one set of grandchildren might feel worried they’re too old to cope with future ones.
 Just try to reassure them that they can be as involved as they like.